Cinegy/ffmpeg-limited-vcpkg/README.md

 # Prerequisites

 You should install Git command line client and Visual Studio 2019.
+It is also desirable but not needed to have 7-Zip installed and in the PATH.

 # Instructions